GamesCrafters/GamesmanPuzzles/guides/assignments/ServerPuzzleAssignment.md

     - Short Description of Puzzle
         - About 1-2 paragraphs
         - Should contain how to play and win.
+        - State why you think it's a good addition to GamesmanPuzzles
 - Position
     - Position representation ([example](###Example-A))
 - Moves